 Episodes: 7 episodes (1 season)

-Why I recommend it: Mobile Suit Gundam Unicorn is part of the original timeline and universe of the original, but it’s one you can still watch on its own.
-You’ll get more context and all the references if you watch it from the beginning, which will enhance the experience, but it’s not a requirement to enjoy and understand what’s going on in Mobile Suit Gundam UC.
-This is one of my favorites in the Gundam franchise, because it features innovative mobile suits, crisp animation, but more than anything, it has a great story.
+Mobile Suit Gundam Unicorn is part of the Universal Century timeline, the longest-running timeline in the Gundam universe, but it's one you can still watch on its own.
+Your experience will be enhanced if you watch from the beginning and you will understand the references more, but you can still enjoy Mobile Suit Gundam UC if you haven't watched any of the series that was released before it.
+This is one of my favorites in the Gundam franchise because it features innovative mobile suits and crisp animation, but more than anything, it has a great story.

-Mobile Suit Gundam Unicorn is not just about the battles, but the conflicts and the people.
-That’s not to say that it doesn’t have incredible battles, because it definitely does.
-The thing that separates it from other series on this list though is that it really excels in humanizing the “bad guys” and gives characters on both sides a chance to redeem themselves.
+Mobile Suit Gundam Unicorn is not just about the battles, it's also about the conflicts and the people.
+That's not to say that it doesn't have incredible battles and action scenes, because it definitely does, it just highlights the characters in this story more so than most.
+One thing that separates it from other series on this list is that it excels in humanizing the "bad guys" and gives characters on both sides a chance to redeem themselves.
 For me, this is where Mobile Suit Gundam Unicorn truly shines.